cosmicbuffalo/eyeliner.nvim/README.md

       -- add eyeliner to f/F/t/T keymaps;
       -- see section on advanced configuration for more information default_keymaps = true,

+      -- set to true for case-sensitive highlighting (default) -- set to false to downcase the line before calculating highlights case_sensitive = true,
     }
   end
 }